shayanderson/lark-framework/README.md

 #### Refs Delete Constraint

-The `$refs.delete` constraint allows delete cascades, can be set in any model schema and is used with the `Database::deleteIds()` method.
+The `$refs.delete` constraint allows deleting documents, can be set in any model schema and is used with the `Database::deleteIds()` method.

 ```php
 class User extends Model